-This latter result suggests that the consumption to output ratio can be a good proxy of the relevant state variable when shocks to labour supply are very persistent or non-stationary.
+This latter result suggests that the consumption to output ratio can be a good proxy of the relevant state variable when shocks to labour supply are very persistent or nonstationary.
 Conversely, hours cannot display this pattern.
-Highly persistent or non-stationary labour supply shocks are of course debatable but empirical works support this specification in small sample (Gali, 2005; Christiano et al., 2006; Chang et al., 2007).
-Chang et al. (2007) have shown that a DSGE model with a permanent shock to labour supply fits the data better.
+Highly persistent or nonstationary labour supply shocks is of course debatable but empirical works support this specification in small sample (see Gali, 2005, Christiano, Eichenbaum and Vigfusson, 2006 and Chang, Doh and Schorfheide, 2007).
+Chang, Doh and Schorfheide (2007) have shown that a DSGE model with a permanent shock to labour supply fits the data better.
 However, this result only holds for a frictionless version of their model.
 When the model includes labour adjustment costs, a version with stationary preference shock must be preferred.
-To better understand the results under a close to non-stationary labour supply, in Appendix B we report some calculations about the dynamic behaviour of the consumption to output ratio and hours for an economy with non stationary labour supply shocks.
-We show notably that when preference shocks follow a random walk (and thus hours are non-stationary), the consumption to output ratio follows an autoregressive process of order one with an autoregressive parameter exactly equal to the one of the deflated capital.
+To better understand the results under a close to non-stationary labour supply, we report in appendix B some calculations about the dynamic behavior of the consumption to output ratio and hours for an economy with non stationary labour supply shocks.
+We notably show that when preference shocks follow a random walk (and thus hours are non-stationary), the consumption to output ratio follows an autoregressive process of order one with an autoregressive parameter exactly equal to the one of the deflated capital.
 Conversely, the growth rate of hours follows an ARMA process which can be poorly approximated by finite autoregressions.
-As pointed out in the Introduction, this problem is essentially problematic for SVARs with long-run restrictions, because the estimated VAR parameters enter in the computation of the long-run covariance matrix.
+As pointed out in introduction, this problem is essentially problematic for SVARs with long-run restrictions, because the estimated VAR parameters enter in the computation of the long-run covariance matrix.
 Note that a SVAR model with long-run restrictions that includes labour productivity growth and the consumption to output ratio is valid whatever the process (stationary or non-stationary) of the hours series.
-The CYSVAR approach allows us to abstract from the very sensitive specification choice of hours in SVARs.
+The CYS-VAR approach allows us to abstract from the very sensitive specification choice of hours in SVARs.